Skip to main content

 Williamson

-Intensive independent work using either digital media, filmmaking, painting, photography, printmaking, or sculpture as the primary medium, culminating in a coherent body of work under direction of a faculty member.
-Prerequisite: Admission to the Advanced Major or Distinguished Major Program.
+Intensive independent work using either digital media, sculpture, photography, printmaking, cinematography, or painting as the primary medium, culminating in a coherent body of work under direction of a faculty member.
+Prerequisite: Admission to the Advanced Major Program or Distinguished Major Program, ARTS 4450

 Expand content